speca-google/adk_jira_agent/README.md

 ### 5. Generate the Jira Context

 Run the `generate_jira_prompt.py` script from the root directory.

 It will connect to your Jira instance, collect metadata, and use the Gemini API to generate a complete and optimized prompt file.

 ```
 python generate_jira_prompt.py
 ```

-After execution, a new file named `jira_prompt.txt.txt` will be created in the root directory.
+After execution, a new file named `jira_prompt.txt` will be created in the root directory.

+This `jira_prompt.txt` file contains a pre-generated improved prompt based on the context of the specific Jira instance.

 ### 6. Configure the Agent's Prompt